Vishal-Malireddi/Voting-System-Butch-for-President-/README.md

    - orgvote/    &emsp;&emsp;&emsp;&emsp;    (this is where our application is aka "our stuff")
 		- \_\_init\_\_.py
 	    - admin.py    &emsp;&emsp;&emsp;&emsp;     (register models with django admin here, admin is pre-built)
-	    - apps.py    &emsp;&emsp;&emsp;&emsp;     (deals with the configuration of the apps)
+	    - apps.py &emsp;&emsp;&emsp;&emsp;(deals with the configuration of the apps)
+		- forms.py &emsp;&emsp;&emsp;&emsp; (a way to shortcut html forms)
 	    - migrations/
 	        - \_\_init\_\_.py
+		- static/ &emsp;&emsp;&emsp;&emsp;(where the css files are located)
+		- template/orgvote/ &emsp;&emsp;&emsp;&emsp; (the html for the webpages)
 	    - models.py    &emsp;&emsp;&emsp;&emsp;     ("Models are basically the blueprints of the database we are using and hence contain the information regarding attributes and the fields etc of the database."
 (Nishant, 2020))
 	   - tests.py    &emsp;&emsp;&emsp;&emsp;     (Where we test our code)
 	   - urls.py    &emsp;&emsp;&emsp;&emsp;     (Links the views to the host web URL)
 	    -	views.py&emsp;&emsp;&emsp;&emsp;     ("Views are a user interface for what we see when we render a Django Web application."
 (Nishant, 2020)
+	- members &emsp;&emsp;&emsp;&emsp; (same structure as orgvote)
+		- handles user login and registration

 ## Launching the Application
 1. Make sure you have installed Django
 2. Make sure you are in the directory with the manage.py file
+3. run 	`python manage.py makemigrations` and `python manage.py migrate`
-3. run `python manage.py runserver`
+4. run `python manage.py runserver`
+5. Click on the url in the terminal
-4. Make sure the url ends with a valid url pattern
+6. Make sure the url ends with a valid url pattern
+7. Best url to start with is `/members/register_user/`
+8. You will need to add an account and then you can select an organization, topic and survey and then you can answer the questions.
+9. To create questions you need admin privleges.
+Currently only our dev team has those privleges

 ## Sources
 ### used for explaining file herarchy and helping us understand django
 https://www.askpython.com/django/django-app-structure-project-structure

 https://docs.djangoproject.com/en/4.2/intro/tutorial01/